-All Letters of support must be in English on headed paper, dated within 3 months of the submission.
+All Letters of support must be in English on headed paper, dated within 3 months of the closing date for applications.
+(That is documents dated before 9 April 2024 will be ineligible).

 Institutional Support Letter

 From the UK and partner country Project Leaders' organisations, signed by the Head of Institution, Head of Department, or other person with appropriate delegated authority, expressing specific commitment to the proposed project, willingness to receive funding, a description of any in-kind support to be given and describing why the experience and capability of the Project Leader is particularly suited to the project content.
 Please note that supporting letters must not be signed by the Project Leaders.